How to Make Cauliflower Rice Step by Step

 Taste of Home

-Using your hands, break the quartered cauliflower into large florets and load into a food processor.
+Using your hands, break the quartered cauliflower into large florets and load it into a food processor—this is our Test Kitchen’s favorite food processor.
 Pulse with the standard blade (not the grating disk) until the cauliflower is broken up into grain-sized bits.

 Test Kitchen tip: If you don’t have a food processor on hand, use the side of a box grater with the largest slots to get a similar result.

 You may also find pre-grated cauliflower at your local grocer, and this is a fine time-saving option.
-For this recipe, be sure to purchase at least 6 cups’ worth.
-(This amount will shrink down to about 4 cups).
+For this recipe, be sure to purchase at least six cups’ worth.
+(This amount will shrink down to about four cups).

 Step 3: Heat Things Up